Federated Learning in the Presence of Adversarial Client Unavailability: Introduction

 In this paper, we relax those structural assumptions and consider adversarial client unavailability.
-Specifically, in each round first the parameter server randomly samples $K$ clients, and then a system adversary can -- based on all the information up to now -- adaptively select a subset of sampled clients to be non-responsive.
+Specifically, in each round, first the parameter server randomly samples $K$ clients, and then a system adversary, based on all the information up to now, adaptively selects a subset of sampled clients to be non-responsive.
 To quantify the degrees of client unavailability, we use the notion of {\em $\epsilon$-adversary dropout fraction}.
-We show that simple variants of the standard FedAvg or FedProx algorithms, albeit agnostic to the degree of client unavailability $\epsilon$, turn out to be optimal.
-We further validate our theoretical prediction through numerical experiments on synthetic and real-world datasets.
+It is worth noting that our adversarial client unavailability model can be viewed as a special case of Byzantine attacks \cite{lynch1996distributed,bonomi2019approximate}.
+Nevertheless, existing Byzantine-resilient results do not apply to our problem.
+See Section \ref{sec: related work} for details.